RichCaloggero/periodic-table/README.md

 - container // element where table should be created (if not supplied, table appended to end of document) );

+## CSS

+The CSS here is rutamentary.

+- should be in it's own file
+- should probably be more colorful

 ## Periodic-Table-JSON